bowman2001/perplexdoc/content/doc/extended/delins/index.md

 Correction marks highlight changes while working on a draft.
 Lately, strike-through has also become a hip visual style.
 {.p-first} <!--more-->

 To visually record important changes in our text, we can expressively cancel a part of the previous version by marking it ~~strike-through~~.
-The opposite action is to mark a part as {+inserted} later.
+The opposite action is to mark a part as ++inserted++ later.
 {#layex}

 ## Syntax

 Strike-through is applied by surrounding text with two swung dashes on every side like `~~deletion~~`.
-There is no Markdown syntax for an insertion available for Hugo, but you can use the [replacement code](/doc/enhancing/replace) with the plus sign like `{‍+insertion}`.
+There is extra Markdown syntax for an insertion available in Hugo working like `‍++insertion++`.
+This extra extension needs to be enabled in the markup configuration.

 ## Layout